-Newton's current Zoning Ordinance—the rules governing development—stands in the way of our doing much about either.
+Newton's current zoning ordinance—the rules governing development—has not been substantially updated since the 1950s.
+It stands in the way of our ability to respond effectively to enormous and persistent challenges: the housing shortage, historic segregation, climate change.
 It severely limits the number and kind of new homes we can build, and where they can be built, reinforcing old patterns of segregation and shutting many people out entirely.
 It prevents us from making the most of our village centers and public transit resources.
 It constrains our economy and our environmental sustainability.

-A new ordinance should enable us to substantially increase our housing opportunities—in number and kind, for all sorts of people, all across the city—and improve our response to climate change.
+We believe our new zoning ordinance should enable us to significantly increase our housing opportunities—in number and kind, for all sorts of people, all across the city—and improve our response to climate change.
 Adding more homes, especially within walking distance of village centers and railway stops, will help revitalize areas that made Newton a desirable place to live well before the advent of zoning (1922) and the predominance of transit by automobile.

 Attend ZAP meetings—dates, agendas, reports here.